Thanksgiving Treats for Rabbits and Guinea Pigs

 Rabbits and guinea pigs both need a quality pellet feed (ideally timothy hay-based), and unlimited access to timothy hay or orchard grass and fresh water, with guinea pigs needing additional vitamin C. Around 90% of both your rabbit and guinea pig’s diet should consist of these staples, with treats being given no more than a few times a week.

-Feeding treats in a Caddi rabbit treat holder or a Caddi guinea pig treat holder is a great way to keep their favorite treats all together and up off the ground.
-It’s also a nice “plating” option when serving up special holiday fare!
+Feeding treats in a Caddi rabbit treat holder or a Caddi guinea pig treat holder is a great way to keep their favorite treats together and up off the ground.
+It’s also a nice “plating” option when serving up special holiday fare.

 A home for the holidays